Dev-Ndz/lokkeroom-frontend/README.md

 # LokkerRoom - Front-end

 LokkerRoom is a chat application designed to facilitate real-time communication between users in various chat rooms, also known as lobbies.
-This front-end application is part of a client-server architecture, with the server-side implemented in Node.js and the front-end in React.
+This front-end application is part of a client-server architecture, with the server-side implemented in Node.js and the front-end in React. the back-end can be found here : [GitHub](https://github.com/Dev-Ndz/lokkeroom)

 ## Installation

 To install LokkerRoom locally, follow these steps:

-1. Clone the repository from [GitHub](https://github.com/your/repository).
+1. Clone the repository from [GitHub](https://github.com/Dev-Ndz/lokkeroom-frontend).
 2. Navigate to the project directory.
 3. Run `npm install` to install the necessary dependencies.